We are not able to confirm if there will be a festival this year. Please stay tuned for updates.

 In return for your sponsorship, your company name will be prominently displayed on advertising associated with the event and on this website.> Read more

-For 68 years, the residents of Winterhaven have hosted the Festival as their gift to the community.
+This year, 2020, marks the 71st year Winterhaven residents have hosted the Festival as their gift to the community.

 In 1949 CB Richards created a cooperative water company and a modern residential development north of what was Tucson at the time.
 By 1957 all but 19 of the 257 original lots had been developed.

 The Festival of Lights began in 1949.
 Mr. Richards was inspired to create the Festival after visiting a similar display in Beverly Hills, California in the 1930s.
 He purchased the first set of Christmas lights in 1949 and donated them to the neighborhood.
 He purchased the Aleppo pines from a local nursery that was going out of business.
 They were planted at regular intervals throughout the neighborhood and electrical connections were hooked up near each tree for the lights.